 - people who undertake unpaid work within normal commercial organisations, or within areas such as the health service, governing bodies of Further Education Colleges, or the courts.

 Such people may well hold an office.
 But they will not have any taxable earnings unless it can be shown that the office holders are being remunerated for their services.
 If the sums involved are small, you should not spend time examining the amounts paid to such officials to compensate them for the extra expenses they incur as a result of holding office.

 These principles are intended to apply to small amounts of travelling and subsistence payments.
-However, if the expenses/reimbursements amount to £8,500 or more a year they will be treated as earnings by virtue of Section 72 ITEPA 2003.

 If such an unpaid worker receives a financial loss allowance (see EIM01120) that allowance will not cause an otherwise non-taxable reimbursed expense to become taxable.

 Employees of voluntary organisations